-The sliding doors in to Reception bring a welcome relief of shade and cool air.
+The sliding doors in to reception bring a welcome relief of shade and cool air.
 The building is fresh, clean and very cute!
 My allocated desk has been decorated with essential supplies, a kid’s stick windmill and a mini welcome poster.
 It’s all very snazzy and comfortable.
 There are eight brightly decorated and fully equipped classrooms, smart looking interview rooms and a spacious and welcoming waiting area for parents, filled with books, games and computers for the children to use as they wait for their class to begin.

-Training begins with a well thought out Guide for me to complete, and a timetable of observations and workshops.
+Training begins with a well thought out guide for me to complete, and a timetable of observations and workshops.
 Week two will consist of team teaching, where I will have the opportunity to be more active in the classroom and practice my modelling skills.
 The most difficult part about this week was, by far, trying not to fall asleep.
 Lessons and workshops were by no means difficult or boring, and the time difference meant I was more adjusted than most, but jetlag is inescapable.
 Several times I nearly snapped my own neck as my head almost fell off my shoulders – often in full view of the parents who crane their own necks to peak a view at their precious gems singing an the ‘Hello Song’.
 I sensibly opted for a few early nights and by Saturday was feeling much more refreshed.

 Wed-Thu-Fri, I’ll work 4-8.45pm.
 Sat-Sun I’ll work 8.30-5.30.

-Sunday night being my new Friday night, Lauren and Ryan drove us to a YH Bravo.
+Sunday night being my new Friday night, Lauren and Ryan drove us to a YH Bravo, a local chain supermarket.
 This particular one was a beautiful indoor food market with seating outside for diners.
 I didn’t get a picture as despite mobile phones and the snapping of photographs being quite commonplace here, I haven’t quite gotten over my awkwardness at being caught taking a photo in public, especially not in a supermarket.
-I won’t do it justice in describing it but it hard a large seafood corner serving lobster and all sorts of fish and sushi, a large meat corner serving some glorious looking steak, a huge fruit stand with fruits I’d never seen before, a bar, and a bakery section serving all sorts of loafs and cakes and deserts I can’t wait to try.
+I won’t do it justice in describing it but it hard a large seafood corner serving lobster and all sorts of fish and sushi, a large meat corner serving some glorious looking steak, a huge fruit stand with fruits I’d never seen before, a bar, and a bakery section serving all sorts of loafs and cakes and desserts I can’t wait to try.
 It’s a wonderful spot to unwind after a hectic but enjoyable week.
 The weather is still warm enough to sit outside and it’s a great opportunity to meet teachers old and new from other branches.